chelseanorrgard/chelsea-portfolio/README.md

 - Everything started as a scribble on a notebook ✏️
 - Bugs occasionally fixed by gentle persuasion… or barking 🐾
 - Design philosophy: “Pretty, functional, and approved by a chihuahua.”
-- Occasionally includes Easter eggs for humans to discover 🥚

 ---